genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/02_create_new_project.md

 To help give you a helping hand in getting started with your applications, our GenX CLI tool will allow you to create seed projects.

-> A seed project is a productive starting point for any application with our Unified DSL.
+> A seed project is a productive starting point for any application using Flow.
 >
 > It will create an initial file structure and install any necessary dependencies, allowing you to focus on the important bits.